cashapp/blip/docs/v1.0/config/interpolation.md

   - hostname: db2
 ```

-Top-level `tls.ca` specifies a monitor default that applies to all monitors that don't explicily set the varaible.
+Top-level `tls.ca` specifies a monitor default that applies to all monitors that don't explicitly set the variable.
 If `SECRETS_DIR = /secrets`, the result is:

 ```yaml